dannymagnus/CI_MS1_RRWeddings/README.md

 [View live site](https://dannymagnus.github.io/wedding-company/)

-##Project Goals
+## Project Goals

-rrweddings is a small wedding company offering various end to end solutions, direct to customers for wedding stationary design, creation, print and delivery.
-Key USP is bespoke design from ground up including items for on the day, such as orders of service, signage, food menus.
-Key purposes of the website are to:
-Increase customer base
-Increase sales
+The business goals for rrweddings are:
+- To generate sales of the different wedding stationery packages.
+- To create a brand identity which stands out in a crowded market by showing the unique creation methods.
-Reach wider audience that local fayres and venue contacts
+- To reach a wider audience base outside of local wedding fayres and wedding venue network

 ------User Goals/Stories
 As a potential customer:
-I want to be able to view an image gallery so that I can see what products are avaliable to help me decide As a potential custemer I want to be able to contact the company for more information so that I discuss my specific needs I want to gain some ideas and inspiration if I'm unlcear on what I want I want to know that I can trust the business as
+- I want to be able to view an image gallery so that I can see what products are avaliable to help me decide
+- As a potential custemer I want to be able to contact the company for more information so that I discuss my specific needs
+- I want to gain some ideas and inspiration if I'm unlcear on what I want
+- I want to know that I can trust the business as
 As a business owner:
 I want to to show my work to potential customers via image gallery and collections I want to to present my/business personality positively to gain trust from my prospects